decidim/decidim/docs/customization/oauth.md

 ## Performing more actions on omniauth registration

-Some times, there is the need to perform more actions than just ceating a user on registration, this is why `CreateOmniauthRegistration` command publishes a `"decidim.events.user.omniauth_registration` event after registration so that developers can subscribe to it and perform other actions like user verification or alike.
+Some times, there is the need to perform more actions than just ceating a user on registration, this is why `CreateOmniauthRegistration` command publishes a `"decidim.user.omniauth_registration` event after registration so that developers can subscribe to it and perform other actions like user verification or alike.

 This event comes with the following payload: